The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Local law for the Yukawa and Coulomb gas

-Here we used the improvement commented on in the proof of Proposition~\ref{prop:Ystep}, which gives the improved factor for the error term proportional to $\|\Delta f\|_\infty$ and avoids the restriction on $\|\Delta f\|_\infty$.
-From this, we obtain the estimate
+Here we have used the improvement commented in the proof of Proposition~\ref{prop:Ystep}, which gives the improved factor for the error term proportional to $\|\Delta f\|_\infty$ and avoids the restriction on $\|\Delta f\|_\infty$ that was assumed in \cite[Lemmas~4.3--4.4]{MR3694026}.
+From this and with $f$ replaced by $f/s$, we obtain the estimate

 with $E = tMK + M\log M$.
-As in the proof of \cite[Lemmas~4.1]{1510.02074}, choosing
+As in the proof of \cite[Lemmas~4.1]{MR3694026}, choosing

 this implies

 By Markov's inequality, $\P\p{X_f \geq \OO(s E)} \leq \ee^{-E}$, and since the same estimate also holds with $f$ replaced by $-f$, we have